Summer Dissertation Support for Research in American Studies

 - At least one completed chapter from the dissertation;

 - A letter of recommendation from the applicant’s dissertation advisor or a member of the applicant’s dissertation committee;

 - A description of how the applicant intends to use the prize money.

-We expect grant recipients to present their work during the academic year in the Graduate Salon of the Program in American Studies and to participate in the American Studies Workshop and in other events and activities of the program.
+We expect grant recipients to present their work during the academic year in the Graduate Salon of the Program in American Studies and to participate in at least two American Studies Workshops and in other events and activities of the program.